 Sometimes I like to think the black and white works of mine represent the Nordic Noir of graffiti.
 After all they are rather dark in nature and the obvious: both the art and myself come from the nordic environment.
 So the name felt very suitable for the event.

 Having an exhibition in Budapest took some time and few lucky strikes (as in luck, not the cigarette) ’til it grew from an idea to an actual plan.
 As usual, one thing led to another.
 First I met Fat Heat and Trans One in Finland while they participated in the Street Art District project at Pasila.
 The very same project where I painted as well.
 Both of these artists are from All Caps collective and the store in Budapest is run by Trans One and his colleagues.
-About the same time I was applying for an artist residency in Budapest and wanted to go there when Meeting of Styles took place.
-Once I told about this to Trans One, he told me that they are actually the ones who organise the event in Budapest.
+About the same time I was applying for an artist residency in Budapest and I wanted to go there the same time when Meeting of Styles took place.
+Once I told about this to Trans One, he told me that they actually are the ones organising the event in Budapest.
 So he encouraged me to apply for the event if I was accepted into the artist residency programme.
-I also asked him if he’d know any good places to have a small exhibition in… You probably can connect the dots from here?
+I also asked him if he’d know any good places to have a small exhibition in and… Well, you can probably connect the dots from here?

 First encounter with Budapest took place four months prior our visit.
 Finnagora foundation, which I approached immediately I was accepted in the artist residency, pulled a few strings and got me involved in the RapCirkusz festival at Budapest park.
 I participated in the event with bunch of cool local graffiti writers and afterwards kept in touch with one of ’em, mr. Upik One.
 During that brief visit I also went to All Caps Store the first time.
 Right there and then the place for the exhibition was finally decided.

 Arts Promotion Centre Finland provided a grant to cover my travel and accommodation costs for my residency stay and the exhibition related to it.